This cake has been on my want-to-make list for such a loooong time.

 - Spread all of the chocolate pastry cream on top of middle layer and then top with final layer of sponge cake

-- Frost cake, and add generous amount of crushed peanuts to the sides of the cake.
+- Frost cake, and add generous amount of crushed peanuts or sliced almonds to the sides of the cake.

 - Decorate the top if desired and refrigerate until serving.